dvillevald/hand_gesture_classifier/README.md

 LED on the Kit Top = ![#800080](https://placehold.it/15/800080/000000?text=+)

-To make sure the application does not react to the noise, any of two hand commands (Palms_in and Palms_out) are used to either activate and deactivate the application.
-To activate hand gesture recognizer, display one of these two commands in your chest area for 2-5 seconds.
+To make sure the application does not react to the noise, the hand command recognizer should be activated.
+To activate hand gesture recognizer, display one of these two hand commands in your chest area for 5-7 seconds.

 #### Activate: